 A Diverse County Open for Your Opportunity

-Entrepreneurs who set up shop in Montgomery County have come to the right place.
-Our minority- and woman-owned small business success stories range from fabulous restaurants, boutiques and professional services to emerging IT, BioHealth and cybersecurity companies.
-There is power in our diversity with a melting pot of cultures and 138 different languages spoken in our households.
-No wonder the number of minority-owned and woman-owned businesses are rapidly growing.
-Women are creating businesses at twice the rate of men, with 36% of all businesses in the U.S. woman-owned.
-MCEDC can connect you to organizations focused on helping businesses prosper in Montgomery County.
+Entrepreneurs looking in Montgomery County to build their businesses have chosen wisely.
+Our minority-owned companies include everything from IT, BioHealth and cybersecurity businesses.
+There is strength in the County’s diversity, with a melting pot of cultures and 138 different languages spoken in its households.
+No wonder the number of minority-owned businesses is growing rapidly.
+MCEDC can connect you to the organizations focused on helping you prosper in Montgomery County.

 Montgomery County has dedicated resources to support your venture.
-Add in networking groups and mentoring opportunities and you’ll see that Montgomery County is ready to support your success.
+Add in networking groups and mentoring opportunities and you’ll see that Montgomery County is ready to support minority leaders.
 Here are just some of the Montgomery County resources available to our entrepreneurs.

 - Montgomery College Business Education – Helping local businesses build a more efficient, effective and highly motivated team.

 - Montgomery College Hillman Entrepreneurs Program – A scholarship and educational program designed to support, develop and graduate ethical leaders who want to energize and give back to their local communities.
 Open to all transferable majors starting at Montgomery College and finishing at the University of Maryland, College Park.

 - Macklin Business Institute (MBI) – Originally a one-year sophomore-level honors business program, MBI has since grown to incorporate an additional two-year program for students applying to Montgomery College as freshman.
 MBI is an experiential learning program for business students to get hands-on experience in the business world and local community.